 If you do not believe that you have someone that is supportive right now, you can experiment by calling the Warm Line if you are not in immediate crisis at (800) 930-9276 (between 3:30 to 11 p.m. daily) or the San Diego Access and Crisis line at (888) 724-7240 (available 24 hours a day) if you do believe you are in an immediate crisis.

 THREE COPING STRATEGIES FOR SELF HARM TO TRY TODAY

-If you are curious about learning more about your depression, you may find it helpful to take one or more of the following screenings or click here for our general online assessment screenings:
+- If you are curious about learning more about your depression, you may find it helpful to take one of our 8 mental health screening tools.